firecmsco/firecms/website/docs/collections/saving_callbacks.md

 When you are saving an entity you can attach different callbacks before and after it gets saved: `onPreSave`, `onSaveSuccess` and `onSaveFailure`.

+These callbacks are defined at the collection level under the prop `callbacks`.

 This is useful if you need to add some logic or edit some fields before/after saving or deleting entities.